sensaid/Java9Webinar/README.md

   	democlient\bin\demo

-**Building a multi-module Java 9 project using the maven - jar and - dependency plugin**
+**2. Building a multi-module Java 9 project using the maven - jar and - dependency plugin**

 **2.1.
 Create a toolchains.xml in user_home/.m2 for example:**